DOT Physical Exams Clinic Q&A

-Doc-Aid Urgent Care provides affordable, convenient and comprehensive DOT physicals for individuals and employers in Laredo, TX and the surrounding areas.
+DOT physicals are affordable, convenient, and comprehensive for individuals and employers in Laredo, TX and the surrounding areas.
 Save time and call us to pre-register before your visit, or simply walk in!
-We are located at Independence Plaza in Laredo, TX and are open Monday – Sunday, 10:00am – 8:00pm.
+We have convenient locations to serve you in Laredo, TX.

 Table of Contents: